 - 3. Introduction to turbulence modeling Basic concepts - 4.
 Wall bounded flows and shear flows - 5.
-A peek to the turbulence closure problem, some correlations in turbulence modeling, and the energy cascade - 6.
-Additional slides
+A peek to the turbulence closure problem, some correlations in turbulence modeling, and the energy cascade

 "Essentially, all models are wrong, but some are useful"